bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - For `enumerate` and `itemize` environments, customize the spacing to ensure it is consistent with the spacing of the document (the default is single-spaced, however, you can change it as mentioned before).

+- To use colors in your writing (such as hyperlinking or text coloring) or drawing, you can consider using the `xcolor` package with the `dvipsnames` option (already loaded with this option in the preamble).
+Check [using colors in LaTeX on Overleaf](https://www.overleaf.com/learn/latex/Using_colors_in_LaTeX).

+- You can use the `\linenumbers` command from the `lineno` (already loaded) package anywhere inside the main text document when you would like to have line numbers on the left margin.
+It might be useful during the drafting stage.

+- You may consider using the `microtype` package to have a better typography of your document.
+Check details on using [microtype package for writing a thesis here](https://www.khirevich.com/latex/microtype/).
+  - Customizing the settings for this package is an involved process and requires some effort.
+It also depends on the font type being used.
+Thus I kept it as minimal as possible.
+But you are welcome to explore more.
+  - It is best not to use the protrusion option from the `microtype` package for the TOC, LOT, and LOF.
+So they are locally deactivated around these.

 - The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
 If your bib file has a different name than the given file, then change the variable name or the file name.

-> [!TIP]
->
-> BibLaTeX is a more modern and flexible package (compared to the `natbib` package and `BibTeX` engine) primarily based on the `biber` backend engine.
-The `.bib` file for `biblatex` is a little different than the one for `bibtex`.
-Use a citation manager to generate a `biblatex` compatible file directly.
-I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the `Better BibLaTeX` compatible format.

-- To change the default form of the bibliography (currently, a modified `Nature` style is activated), look for the following command and change the options based on your need and/or preference.
+- To change the default form of the bibliography (currently, a `Nature` style is activated), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
 Customization can be done by changing options within `[ ... ]` of the following command.
     ``` latex
     \usepackage[ ... ]{biblatex}
     ```